Close Menu

 Software-assisted cameras can also reduce the need for retail staff watching camera feeds to prevent theft.
 Axis explained in 2024 that retail crime caused £1.04 billion (approximately $1.37 billion) in losses to U.K. retailers the previous year.
 On top of that, customer theft was responsible for £953 million ($1.25 billion) in losses.
 The total losses were significantly higher for U.S. retailers, at $94.5 billion.
 Axis explained that cameras placed at self-checkout locations can catch buyers who are not scanning products or mis-scanning items.
 Register cameras can also detect an open cash register when customers aren’t present.

-According to Avigilon, surveillance cameras that are connected to AI models can also improve security against shoplifters.
+as reported by Avigilon, surveillance cameras that are connected to AI models can also improve security against shoplifters.
 The AI can observe shopper behavior in stores and learn from previous footage to detect movement patterns that thieves may use and alert security personnel in real-time.
 These cameras can also detect other security incidents that require immediate attention, like fires and medical emergencies.

 cameras Ceilings lot Store Theft Watch